Trump Administration Says It Has Plan To Reunite Child Immigrants With Families, But Process Could Take Months

 The Trump administration has responded to the outcries of Americans about their zero-tolerance immigration policy that has resulted in separating children from their parents.
 But as they try to fix the problem, they warn that the reunions won’t be happening quickly, reports CNN.
-Saturday night, a statement was released by the Departments of Homeland Security and Health and Human Services which said that HHS still has 2,053 children in their custody who need to be reunited with their parents.
+On Saturday night, a statement was released by the Departments of Homeland Security and Health and Human Services which said that HHS still has 2,053 children in their custody who need to be reunited with their parents.
 This plan calls for them to have to wait until there is an outcome decided on their parents’ deportation hearings.
 If they’re to be deported, the family will reunite prior to deportation.
 If the parents are released from the detention centers, then their next step is to apply to serve as the child’s sponsor under HHS rules.

 Part of the problem has been that accurate records haven’t been kept about which child belongs to whom, so as part of the reunification effort under this plan, the hope is to have better databases linking the parent and children’s information as well as their whereabouts, according to the fact sheet.
 “DHS said that 522 had been reunited since the policy began, with 16 more reunions in process delayed due to weather,” reports CNN.